BERNINA EXPRESS

 Express line is the circular viaduct at Bruscio, shortly before reaching

-the end of the line at Tirano, where another over the spiral bridge eases
+the end of the line at Tirano, where another spiral bridge viaduct eases

 an Alpine meadows.